lanl/singularity-eos/doc/sphinx/src/getting-started.rst

   make test

-which should produce output confirming that several tests pass.
+in the ``build`` directory, which should produce output confirming that several tests pass.

 Once compiled, you can quickly check your build/install by going to ``build/example`` and running ``./get_sound_speed_press``.
 You should be